DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Methods

 \begin{theorem} Training $\dynfrs$ yields a time complexity of $\mathcal O(q T d_{\max}pn \log s)$. \end{theorem}

-Thanks to $\occ(q)$ that significantly reduces the workload for each tree and $\lzy$ that avoids subtree retraining, $\dynfrs$ achieves an outstanding time complexity for sample addition/deletion and an efficient one for querying.
-For clarity, we define $n_{\text{aff}}$ as the sum of sample size $|S_u|$ of all node $u$ s.t. $u$ is met by request, and a change in range occurs, and $c$ be the number of attributes whose range has changed.
-Further, denote $n_{\text{lzy}}$ as the sum of sample size $|S_u|$ of all node $u$ s.t. $u$ is met by the request, and is tagged.
+$\dynfrs$ also achieves an outstanding time complexity for sample addition/removal.
+For clarity, we define $n_{\text{aff}}$ as the sum of sample size ($|S_u|$) of all node $u$ s.t. $u$ is met by the sample addition/removal request, and a change in range occurs, and $c$ be the number of attributes whose range has changed.
+Further, denote $n_{\text{lzy}}$ as the sum of sample size ($|S_u|$) of all node $u$ s.t. $u$ is tagged due to this request.
 Based on observations described in Section \ref{sec:lzy}, we claim the following: